What is a Probation Officer?

 Probation officers must meet many court-imposed deadlines, which contributes to heavy workloads and extensive paperwork.
 Many officers travel to do home and employment checks and property searches, especially in rural areas.
 Because of the hostile environments probation officers may encounter, some must carry a firearm or other weapon for protection.

 All of these factors, as well as the frustration some officers and specialists feel in dealing with offenders who violate the terms of their release, contribute to a stressful work environment.
 Although the high stress levels can make the job difficult at times, this work also can be rewarding.
-Many officers and specialists receive personal satisfaction from counselling members of their community and helping them become productive citizens.
+Many officers and specialists receive personal satisfaction from counseling members of their community and helping them become productive citizens.

 Although many officers work full time, the demands of the job often lead to their working much longer hours.
 For example, many agencies rotate an on-call officer position.
 When these workers are on-call, they must respond to any issues with offenders or law enforcement 24 hours a day.
 Extensive travel and paperwork can also contribute to their having to work longer hours.